| FADEOUT(for Jim Scrimgeour)

 and lets herself be taken through the gates.

-She pauses to see if any homage comes,
+She pauses to see if any homage comes,then slowly moves along.

 Tourists eddy aimlessly like swarms of gnats.